 So many options to think beyond the box with this cranberry chia jam.

-It just adds a whole new element to my morning oats.
+It just adds a whole new element to my morning oats, even this strawberry baked oatmeal.
 It’s extra cozy and the texture is hard to beat.

 I like the clumps, but it’s a personal preference.
 Whether you like the clumps or not, this recipe will not disappoint.